MicrosoftDocs/power-automate-docs/articles/best-practices-entity-attributes.md

    ![lead to opportunity sales process table](media/best-practices-entity-attributes/lead-opportunity-process.png)

-Here, you can define views and charts just as you do on any other entity.
+Here, you can define views and charts just as you do on any other table.

 ![translation process table details](media/best-practices-entity-attributes/lead-to-opportunity-sales-process-details.png)